00mjk/neo-c/README.md

 * Heap system

 Different from Rust.
 It may be a bit more powerful and easier to handle, but it is a rather dangerous system.
 Basically the first time there will be a segmentation fault.
-Debugging methods include printf debugging, comment-out debugging, or ./configure --with-debug to have the compiler log heap generation. printf debugging is quite useful.
-At this time, as a debugging method, even if it is in the middle of the function, debug it as printf (... etc. at the beginning of the line, and when debugging is completed, detect the position of the debug code as egrep ^ p * .nc and erase it Good, it's a good way to use it in C and other free indented languages ​​too.gdb doesn't know where in the source the segmentation fault occurred at this time, because it knows the function name and stack trace where the segmentation fault occurred , You should try debugging with gdb first, oh yeah, valgrind is also a good way to debug dynamic memory, it can detect all illegal memory accesses, but again in the source file line You don't know the number, so far neo-c doesn't register the source information in the debug information. is.I feel a little nervous, but I'm writing about the heap.The object is created by new.
+As a debugging method, there are printf debugging, comment out debugging, or a method of adding heap generation log to memleak_debug.txt with the -g option. printf debugging is quite useful.
+At this time, as a debugging method, even if it is in the middle of the function, debug it as printf (... etc. at the beginning of the line, and when debugging is completed, detect the position of the debug code as egrep ^ p * .nc and erase it Good, it's a good way to use it in C and other free-indented languages, or if you have a segmentation fault, gdb, oh yeah, valgrind is also a good way to debug dynamic memory.
+All illegal memory accesses can be detected.I feel a little nervous, but I'm writing about the heap.The object is created by new.

 ```
     var a = new char[128];